toniher/seqservice/README.md

 * Download results in different formats (CSV, etc.)
 * Allow syncing with CouchDB
 * More coherent system of keeping params in configuration
-* Keep track of submissions.
-Plug a task queue or submit to a cluster
+* Plug a task queue or submit to a cluster
 * Merge Javascript in less files (webpack, grunt or gulp)
 * Download databases if needed